emmanueldufourq/aims-ds-2022/Tuesday_4_Jan_2022.md

 Lecture Plan
 ------------

-14:00 to 15:30 recap on decision tree practical
+14:00 to 15:00 recap on decision tree practical

-16:00 to 16:30 watch lecture material (see below)
+15:00 to 15:30 watch lecture material (see below)

-16:30 to 17:30 work on practical (see below)
+16:00 to 17:30 watch lecture material (see below)

 Evenings work on quiz (see below)